Prestwick: Education

 Prestwick Academy is a secondary school fed by all these primary schools.
 St. Ninian's pupils can go on to Queen Margaret Academy or Prestwick Academy.
 The primary schools in the outlying villages of Monkton and Symington also 'feed' the secondary school.

 Population

-Prestwick census locality has a population of 14,934; the civil parish of Monkton and Prestwick has a population of 14,261.
+The population of Prestwick in 2022 was 14,570 inhabitants; the civil parish of Monkton and Prestwick has a population of 14,261.